Abandoned mine drainage: Geochemistry

 The precise chemistry of abandoned mine drainage discharges typically varies.
 Abandoned mine drainage typically originates in surface mines, deep mines, and "gob piles".

 Abandoned mine drainage typically has high concentrations of metals and total dissolved solids.
-Iron is the most common metal in abandoned mine drainage, but aluminum and manganese occur as well.
+Iron is the most common metal in abandoned mine drainage, but aluminium and manganese occur as well.
 It may also have a high water temperature and an altered pH, though the characteristics of abandoned mine drainage depend heavily on the area's geochemistry.
 Other signs of abandoned mine drainage include high sulfate levels and siltation.
 Acid mine drainage has a pH of less than 7, while alkaline mine drainage has a pH of greater than 7.

 The concentrations of metals in abandoned mine drainage can range from several to several thousand parts per million.
 In Pennsylvania's Coal Region, it has an iron concentration of less than 100 mg/L and a pH of close to 7.

 Abandoned mine drainage can cause affected streams to take on a bright orange color.